jonniebigodes/freecodecampApiChallenges/readme.md

   - URL Shortener Microservice
   - Image Search Abstraction Layer
   - File Metadata Microservice
+  - Exercise Tracker

 # Methodology used

 Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the api challenges in one package/repo.
 As it's not in direct contradiction of the rules and/or objective.
 In terms of development methodology i used the following:
-  - /Challenges/
-    - This folder contains the logic bits for the challenges that required some extra logic used.

   - /src/
     - this folder contains all the view implementation and also the routing logic used.
   - /src/components
     - Inside this folder are the components i.e views used for the challenges
+  - /src/Challenges
+    -Inside this folder is the logic applied to every challenge
   - /dist/
     - This folder contains the release(aka build files).
   - /uploads/
     - This folder contains the placeholder for the File Metadata challenge upload info
+  - /lib/
+    - This folder will contain the server and it's dependencies minified.

 ### Tech